-Introduction: The portfolio samples the breadth of activities I have been substantively involved in over this past year, which spans program administration work (NOSI on COVID-19 related school disruptions), a five-part workshop series for an institute specific initiative focused on internal health disparities research policy changes (NICHD STRIVE), providing subject matter expertise as a project scientist on a Trans-NIH cooperative agreement and engaging in scientific stewardship (Network on Emotional Wellbeing), internal institute-specific policy work (NICHD Director Dr. Diana Bianchi's 2022 Appropriations Hearing Briefing Book), and coorganizing a Trans-NIH Congressionally directed conference on Youth Mental Health Disparities.
-Throughout this past year I have received training in program administration and manage part of a grant portfolio on children's social, emotional, and family processes.
-In addition, I have carried out an informal detail with NICHD's Office of Legislation, Public Policy, and Ethics where I have extended my experience in federal policy in Congress to include an understanding of how the federal agencies are impacted by and respond to

-Congressional directives.
-Further, through the various Trans-NIH project scientist roles I lead and my involvement in helping to co-lead the NICHD STRIVE Health Disparities Research Committee, I've been involved in internal institutional efforts that drive the direction of the national research enterprise more broadly.
+Introduction: The portfolio samples the breadth of activities I have been substantively involved in throughout my Executive Branch Policy experience, which spans program administration work (NOSI on COVID-19 related school disruptions), a five-part workshop series for an institute specific initiative focused on internal health disparities research policy changes (NICHD STRIVE), providing subject matter expertise as a project scientist on a Trans-NIH cooperative agreement and engaging in scientific stewardship (Network on Emotional Wellbeing), internal institute-specific policy work (NICHD Director Dr. Diana Bianchi's 2022 Appropriations Hearing Briefing Book), and co-organizing a Trans-NIH Congressionally directed conference on Youth Mental Health Disparities.
+Throughout my executive branch policy fellowship I have received training in program administration and have managed part of a grant portfolio on children's social, emotional, and family processes.
+In addition, I have carried out an informal detail with NICHD's Office of Legislation, Public Policy, and Ethics where I have extended my experience in federal policy in Congress to include an understanding of how the federal agencies are impacted by and respond to Congressional directives.
+Further, through the various Trans-NIH project scientist roles I have led and my involvement in helping to co-lead the NICHD STRIVE Health Disparities Research Committee, I've been involved in internal institutional efforts that drive the direction of the national research enterprise more broadly.